risawitama/verbose-potato/README.md

-## Which is the fastest growing city in the world?
-Dublin'
+## I broke my finger at work today, on the other hand I'm completely fine.